sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-3/hana-cloud-mission-trial-3.md

     ![HDB Memory](2-ss-04-HDB-Memory.png)

     As you increase your memory requirements, the **Compute** and **Storage** values will be automatically adjusted as well.

+    One the right, the **total estimate** of how many capacity units the service will consume is provided.

     Follow this [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/sap-hana-database-size) to learn more about the memory allocation.